prabago/refarch-caseinc-app/README.md

 Most of the interactions the user is doing on the Browser are supported by [Angular 2](http://angular.io) javascript library, with its Router mechanism and the DOM rendering capabilities via directives and components.
 When there is a need to access data to the on-premise server for persistence, an AJAX calls is done to the Secure Gateway URL, and  the server will respond asynchronously later on.
 The components involved are presented in the figure below in a generic way

 ![Angular 2 App](docs/ang-node-comp.png)
+To clearly separate codebases for front- and back-ends the client folder defines angular 2 code while server folder includes the REST api for front end implemented with expressjs

 ### Angular app
 The application code is under the client folder, and follows the standard best practice for Angular 2 development: